 Portland, the site of massive George Floyd protests, has been ravaged by violent crime since

-Recent crime study examines how Portland homicides and non-fatal shootings have increased over the last three years
+Recent study examines how Portland homicides, non-fatal shootings have increased over last 3 years

 Violent crime in Portland, Oregon, has drastically risen over the last three years, most precipitously in 2020, when the city saw near-nightly protests and riots over the death of George Floyd.